capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

 for example build a tarball as a dependency of uploading it and deploying it.

 This has allowed us to do away with the *copy* strategy all together, as it can now be implemented from scratch in fewer than ten lines of code.
-You can check out the [replicating the copy strategy](/screencasts/replicating_the_copy_strategy) screencast and acompanying documentation if you want to explore that any further.

 The guiding principle is dependency resolution, and interoperability with other tools, for example: